UKPLab/arxiv2025-shape-happens/README.md

 ### Using the classes

-To import classes/methods of `time_stuff` from inside the package itself you can use relative imports:
+To import classes/methods of `shape_happens` from inside the package itself you can use relative imports:

 ```py
 from .base import BaseClass # Notice how I omit the package name